starwit-trainings/csharp-basics/05-advanced-language-features/Readme.md

 ### Tasks
 * Run program
-* Write a method for each of the other three CSV files and parse them into according lists aof C# objects.
+* Write a method for each of the other three CSV files and parse them into according lists of C# objects.
 * Bonus challenge: Parse data such, that relations are implemented by C# references/lists.

 ## Delegates